 Ashley Kelly (00:19:57):

 Sort of moving on from that is that sort of cut and dry to the extent it’s clear, but it’s sort of cut and dry once you get your handle on that.
 Um, I’ve seen so many employers that are really being creative in the ways that they bring their employees back.
 Um, just in a variety of ways.
 Sometimes it has to do with just the way that they’re staging, um, the return.
 So I’m sure we’ve a lot of you have seen, um, where, you know, they’re dividing their workforce into teams.
 And so only certain teams come back, you know, on an, on an every other week basis or an every other day basis, or however they want to structure it.
 There’s so many different ways, but it allows there to be less density.
-And so if somebody does get sick, you can control, you know, who you have to send home to porn, teen, and you don’t lose your entire workforce at the same time.
+And so if somebody does get sick, you can control, you know, who you have to send home to quarantine, and you don’t lose your entire workforce at the same time.

 Ashley Kelly (00:20:54):